-Our Pediatric Inpatient Medicine team are proud to be working to improve the lives of children in Utah and around the world by focusing our scholarly activities in the following areas:
+Our Pediatric Hospital Medicine team are proud to be working to improve the lives of children in Utah and around the world by focusing our scholarly activities in the following areas:

 Health Equities and Disparity

 We value the diversity of our patients and eliminate care disparities, enabling children to reach their full potential.
 Improving health access for children living in resource poor environments is an important part of our mission.

 Collaborations between providers, patients, and parents in medical decision making promotes high quality, family centered care and ensures that even in difficult medical decisions, the care team makes the best decision for each individual patient.
 Using traditional and innovative health services research methods, we advance the evidence base for medical decisions and apply state-of-the-art interventions into clinical care so that all children and their families can make the best-informed decision for their needs.